pharmaR/pharmaR.github.io/content/contribute.md

 **Key Skills Required**

-Shiny app development experience is highly desirable.
+Shiny app development experience is highly desirable; specifically, experience with shiny modules and the {golem} package would be beneficial, but is not required.

 ### Regulatory R Package Repository